-If you’re marketing or selling technology, this decline could have a significant impact, stiffer competition, and even more headwinds to meeting your ambitious revenue growth goals.
+If you’re marketing or selling technology, this decline could have a significant impact, with buyers becoming even more cautious and economic focused.

 Frugalnomics in Effect